alexsprojects/tools-for-study/README.md

 A quick heads-up for programs and tools: you will need a few prerequisites.
 The one thing you will **need** for every single code-based project on here is **Visual Studio**.
 Really most IDEs would be fine, however I recommend you use Visual Studio as it is what I have used to test/modify these programs.
 I will always credit the original creator.
 If you have no expierience in the field of code, you can see a tutorial on how to run the programs at the bottom of the README.md .
 (The README is what you're looking at now.)

+1. If you have smart lights, this **Python** script is for you.
+  Code is in CODE branch I beleive and a link to the OG is here https://github.com/KpaBap/hue-flux .

 ## Hey, I need Visual Studio for all the code programs.
 How do I get it and run the tools?

 First of all, and I can not stress this enough, **FOLLOW THIS TUTORIAL WORD FOR WORD.** If a program does not work, it is because you have not followed the correct instructions (among other things).